Gurobi/gurobi-optimods/docs/source/mods/min-cost-flow.rst

 such that:

 - the demand at each vertex is met exactly; and
-- the flow is capacity feasible.
+- the flow respects the capacity limit.

 .. dropdown:: Background: Optimization Model